 What Type of Interest Rate is Possible?

 - You may not receive 100% of the market gains.
-True, and I never said it would, but you will get more market upside than bank products or doing nothing.
+Right, and I never said it would, but you will get more market upside than bank products or doing nothing.
 See study

 Who Might Benefit from a M.E.C?